jometzg/streamlit-azure-app-services/README.md

 # Streamlit samples on Azure App Services

-This is couple of Streamlit on Azure App Services samples.
+Streamlit applications are a really fast way of creating simple data-driven web applications, so a especially valuable for proof of concepts.

+Streamlit is a little tricky to configure correctly on Azure App Services (web apps), so this repo has a couple of sample Streamlit apps.

 1. A simple Streamlit application
 2. An OpenAI chat application built on Streamlit which uses an Azure OpenAI service.